 Another knock resounded.
 “Ben!” a voice called out.

 Ben rolled from the bed with sheets still tangled around his legs and fell straight to the floor.
 Cursing, he ripped the constricting fabric from his ankles and stumbled to the door.
 Once pulled open, though, he discovered no one present – just the plush carpet and burgundy wallpaper of the empty hotel hallway.
 The knocking continued.
 Ben realized that the source came from the connecting door that led to Bryan’s and Audra’s room.
 Crossing the carpet in bare feet, he carefully stepped over clothes, boots and empty liquor bottles along the way.
 A room service table draped in white linen stood by the television armoire, covered in a dozen dirty dishes.
 The smell of onion rings and shrimp cocktail permeated the stale air of the room.

-The knocking intensified, and suddenly the phone in the room started ringing as well, shrill against Ben’s hungover head.
+The knocking intensified, and suddenly the phone in the room started ringing as well, shrill against Ben’s pulsating head.
 “Shit!
 I’m coming!” he yelled, tripping to the door.
 He pulled it open only partway and was immediately greeted by Bryan’s smiling face, far too chipper for so early an hour.
 In the background, Ben could see Audra with the phone to her ear.
 When she noticed him she quickly hung up, and the ringing in his room ceased.